rkaraujo/rkaraujo/README.md

 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/rkaraujo)](https://www.linkedin.com/in/rkaraujo)

-Experienced / Senior Software Engineer with 20+ years of experience coding software, a hands on developer that implemented several software solutions.
+Senior Software Engineer with expertise in backend development and the ability to contribute as a full-stack developer.
+Hands-on developer with expert Java development skills and proficiency in Python.
+Working knowledge of TypeScript, NodeJS, and the frontend frameworks React and Angular.

 Skills:
 * Programming Languages: Java, Python, Typescript